gavoja/twcss/README.md

 }
 ```

-If you prefer to use Twind's approach, do:
+If you prefer Twind's approach, use:

 ```jsx
 import { init } from 'twcss/compiler'